 Mankind needed that solution to rescue him from the grip of sin and reconcile us to God.
 And it was God who took it upon Himself to provide that way of deliverance and reconciliation.
 The central figure to accomplish the plan and subsequent liberation was Jesus Christ.
 It was His suffering and death on the cross that became the required payment for sin for all mankind including yours.

 God made Him (Jesus) who had no sin to be sin for us, so that in him we might become the righteousness of God.
-2 Corinthians 5:21 (NIV).
-For God did not send His Son into the world to condemn the world, but that the world through Him might be saved.
-John 3:1 And He Himself is the propitiation for our sins, and not for ours only but also for the whole world.
-1 John 2:2 For it pleased the Father that in Him (Jesus) all the fullness should dwell, and by Him to reconcile all things to Himself, by Him, whether things on earth or things in heaven, having made peace through the blood of His cross.
+2 Corinthians 5:21 (NIV) ------------ For God did not send His Son into the world to condemn the world, but that the world through Him might be saved.
+John 3:17 ------------ He (Jesus) is the atoning sacrifice for our sins, and not only for ours but also for the sins of the whole world.
+1 John 2:2 ------------ For it pleased the Father that in Him (Jesus) all the fullness should dwell, and by Him to reconcile all things to Himself, by Him, whether things on earth or things in heaven, having made peace through the blood of His cross.
 Colossians 1:19-20

 Jesus Christ accomplished for us what no ordinary man could because He had no sin Himself as the Holy Son of God.
 But He became sin for us taking our sins upon Himself to the cross.
 This was all part of God’s supernatural grand rescue plan to send His only begotten Son into the world so we would have eternal life as a gift from Him.
 Salvation through Christ is solely a gift of grace and cannot be earned in any way.